Senegal temporarily shuts consulates abroad following attacks in several cities

 Private and public structures and businesses were looted and destroyed during the riots, including university buildings, petrol stations, banks, supermarkets, administrative buildings and bus stops.

+Access to mobile internet services, which the government restricted over the weekend, was restored on Tuesday following three days of calm.

-The ministry did not link the attacks that justified provisionally closing Senegal's consulates to Sonko's sentence or the ensuing violence.
+The foreign affairs ministry did not link the attacks that justified provisionally closing Senegal's consulates to Sonko's sentence or the ensuing violence.

-The general consulate in Milan was particularly hard-hit, with passport making machines and identity cards destroyed, the ministry said.
+The general consulate in Milan was hit particularly hard, with passport-making machines and identity cards destroyed, the ministry said.

 Services will resume once working materials and security are restored, it added.